-Digital gaming is becoming increasingly popular, with 35 per cent of the population gaming for an average of 30 minutes every day.
-Children between the ages of 9 and 15 are the most frequent users, with eight out of ten gaming every day.
-However, 15 per cent of the 67-79 age group also report that they take part in digital gaming.
+Thirty-five per cent of the population take part in digital gaming for an average of 30 minutes every day.
+Children and young people up to the age of 24 are the most frequent users.
+The time spent on gaming increased in 2020 among 20-24-yearolds, making them the most prolific users, with average daily use of two hours.
+However, 15 per cent of the 67-79 age group also report that they take part in digital gaming, mainly via the internet or their mobile phones.